Exploring the Different Types of Chronic Wounds: From Diabetic Ulcers to Pressure Sores

 • A round wound with even edges or the look of being punched out

-Venous or Stasis Ulcer
+Venous or Stasis Ulcers

 Venous ulcers occur when blood pools up in the veins due to valves that are not working properly to push the blood back up to the heart.
 The medical term for poor circulation is stasis, therefore these wounds are also called venous stasis ulcers.
 They are most often found just above the ankle.